-Although the main protagonists of the series are two men – the Los Angeles Sheriff’s Deputy, Martin Jones (Miles Teller), and Jesus Rojas (Augustus Aguilera), Ricardo’s American-born nephew who takes over the cartel’s operations in the US after the Don’s death – Yaritza’s status as the true driver of events in Too Old To Die Young is established from outset, even though the character does not appear, or is even mentioned, in the first episode.
+Although the main protagonists of the series are two men – the Los Angeles Sheriff’s Deputy, Martin Jones (Miles Teller), and Jesus Rojas (Augustus Aguilera), Ricardo’s American-born nephew who takes over the cartel’s operations in the US after the Don’s death – Yaritza’s status as the true driver of events in Too Old… is established from the outset, even though the character does not appear, or is even mentioned, in the first episode.
 The episode, which is titled ‘The Devil’, opens with a close-up on a detail from a mural of the Mexican desert, painted in the brightly coloured style of Mexican folk art; after a few seconds the camera pans to the left and slowly pulls back to reveal the entirety of the mural and its location on the side of The Cactus, a Mexican restaurant in Los Angeles’s Studio City district.
 The panning shot then proceeds to show, first, Martin and his partner Larry Johnson (Lance Gross) who are leaning against their patrol car in the restaurant’s parking lot at night, then Jesus, who is observing them from his car, parked nearby.
 After Larry – a serial adulterer - remarks to Martin that he may have to kill his mistress, Amanda (Callie Hernandez), and expresses his opinion that women are ‘the ultimate evil’, the pair get into their car to pursue and pull over another vehicle which has committed a traffic violation.
-Larry then sexually harasses and extorts money from the vehicle’s driver, a young woman, Donna (Taylor Marie Hill), continuing the misogyny he displayed earlier in his comments about Amanda and women in general and establishing the abuse of women by men as a central theme of the series.
+Larry then sexually harasses and extorts money from the vehicle’s driver, a young woman, Donna (Taylor Marie Hill), continuing the misogyny he displayed earlier in his comments about Amanda and women in general, and establishing the abuse of women by men as a central theme of the series.

-After they let Donna go – with Larry reminding her that he now knows where she lives - Jesus, who has followed them, emerges from his car to fatally shoot Larry whom he believes is responsible for the death of his mother, Magdalena (Carlotta Montanari), Ricardo’s sister who had supervised his cartel’s activities in the US.
-Re-watching this sequence after having completed the whole series, the desert mural functions as a foreshadowing of Yaritza’s arrival in the second episode, in which her origins are recounted by Ricardo.
+After they let Donna go – with Larry reminding her that he now knows where she lives - Jesus, who has followed them, emerges from his car to fatally shoot Larry whom he believes is responsible for the death of his mother, Magdalena (Carlotta Montanari), Ricardo’s sister who had supervised his cartel’s activities in the U.S. Re-watching this sequence after having completed the whole series, the desert mural functions as a foreshadowing of Yaritza’s arrival in the second episode, in which her origins are recounted by Ricardo.
 This foreshadowing is continued further in a later scene, during Larry’s wake, where a stage magician is shown dressed as Santa Muerte, the skeletal Mexican folk-saint and personification of death, worship of whom is, according to R. Andrew Chestnut, ‘a burgeoning public cult that counts millions of devotees in Mexico and the United States among its followers’ (2012: 4-5).